Shorncliffe Army Camp: The Shorncliffe System

 The units stationed here during the Napoleonic wars greatly affected military history from this point onward.
 The light infantry trained at Shorncliffe were a new breed of soldier more akin to the soldiers of the modern British Army than their contemporaries.
 Using the "Shorncliffe Method", devised by Lt-Col Kenneth Mackenzie, the soldiers were taught to think for themselves and act on initiative.
 A high proportion of them were literate, which was unusual for the time.
 Moreover, in an age when many officers received no training, the light infantry officers drilled with the men.
 Their battlefield tactics were the embryonic emergence of current military manoeuvres, often fighting in skirmish formation ahead of the British main battle line.

-In the Victorian era the Redoubt was converted to a dwelling for the camp Commandant.
+In the Victorian era, the Redoubt was converted to a dwelling for the camp commandant.
 Many of the bricks used in the construction of the house were reused from the original Redoubt building.

 Current garrison

-In 2011 the camp consisted of Burgoyne Barracks, Sir John Moore Barracks, Napier Barracks, Risborough Barracks and Somerset Barracks.
-However, as of 2021, all that remains is Sir John Moore Barracks, after the other 4 barracks were sold off.
+In 2011, the camp consisted of: Burgoyne Barracks, Sir John Moore Barracks, Napier Barracks, Risborough Barracks and Somerset Barracks.
+However, all that currently remains is Sir John Moore Barracks, after the other 4 barracks were demolished and land sold to make way for a new 1200 home housing estate.

-Below is a list of the units currently, as of March 2021, based at the location.
+Below is a list of the units currently based at the location.